Supervisor/supervisor/docs/configuration.rst

   a UNIX username (e.g. ``chrism``) or a UNIX username and group separated by a colon (e.g. ``chrism:wheel``).

-  *Default*:  Use umask of user who starts supervisord.
+  *Default*:  Use the username and group of the user who starts supervisord.

   *Required*:  No.